Data protection

 Introduction and overview

-We have written this data protection declaration (version 03/02/2022-121955734) in order to explain to you in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (data for short) we as the person responsible - and that of processors commissioned by us (e.g. providers) - process, will process in the future and what legal options you have.
+We have written this privacy policy (version 01.08.2024) to provide you with the information you need in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (data for short) we as the controller - and the processors commissioned by us (e.g. providers) - process, will process in the future and what legal options you have.
 The terms used are to be understood as gender-neutral.

-In short: We inform you comprehensively about data that we process about you.
+In short: We will provide you with comprehensive information about the data we process about you.

 Privacy statements usually sound very technical and use legal jargon.
-This data protection declaration, on the other hand, is intended to describe the most important things as simply and transparently as possible.
-As far as transparency is conducive, technical terms are explained in a reader-friendly way , links to further information are provided and graphics are used.
-We are thus informing you in clear and simple language that we only process personal data in the course of our business activities if there is a corresponding legal basis.
-This is certainly not possible if you make the most concise, unclear and legal-technical statements possible, as they are often standard on the Internet when it comes to data protection.
-I hope that you find the following explanations interesting and informative and that you may find some information that you did not already know.
+This privacy statement, on the other hand, is intended to describe the most important things to you as simply and transparently as possible.
+As far as it promotes transparency, technical Terms explained in a reader-friendly manner , Left for further information and Graphics used.
+We are informing you in clear and simple language that we only process personal data in the context of our business activities if there is a corresponding legal basis.
+This is certainly not possible if you provide explanations that are as brief, unclear and legal-technical as possible, as is often standard on the Internet when it comes to data protection.
+I hope you find the following explanations interesting and informative and perhaps there is some information there that you did not know before.

-If you still have questions, we would like to ask you to contact the responsible person named below or in the imprint, to follow the links provided and to look at further information on third-party websites.
-Our contact details can of course also be found in the imprint.
+If you still have any questions, please contact the responsible body named below or in the imprint, follow the links provided and look at further information on third-party websites.
+You can of course also find our contact details in the imprint.

-This data protection declaration applies to all personal data processed by us in the company and to all personal data that companies commissioned by us (processors) process.
+This privacy policy applies to all personal data processed by us in the company and to all personal data processed by companies commissioned by us (contract processors).
 By personal data we mean information within the meaning of Art.
-4 No. 1 GDPR such as a person's name, e-mail address and postal address.
-The processing of personal data ensures that we can offer and bill our services and products, whether online or offline.
+4 No. 1 GDPR, such as a person's name, email address and postal address.
+The processing of personal data ensures that we can offer and bill for our services and products, whether online or offline.
 The scope of this privacy policy includes:

 • all online presences (websites, online shops) that we operate